microwalk-project/Microwalk/README.md

 ## License

-The entire system is licensed under the MIT license.
+The entire project is licensed under the MIT license.
 For further information refer to the [LICENSE](LICENSE) file.